dnjgld/6511_proj/README.md

 ### The uncertainties involved:

-●Enemy Tank Behavior: Enemy tanks' strategies and movements are unpredictable.
+●Enemy Tank Behavior: Enemy tanks' strategies and movements are unpredictable.<br>
 ●Map Variability: The map layout may vary in different games.
-The location of walls may affect the path of action and decisions.
+The location of walls may affect the path of action and decisions.<br>
-●Game Dynamics change: The destruction of walls and evolving base status increase the complexity of state transitions and decision-making.
+●Game Dynamics change: The destruction of walls and evolving base status increase the complexity of state transitions and decision-making.<br>
-●Data and Engine Integration: There may be challenges in capturing real-time game state data and interfacing reliably with the game engine, especially under rapidly changing conditions.
+●Data and Engine Integration: There may be challenges in capturing real-time game state data and interfacing reliably with the game engine, especially under rapidly changing conditions.<br>

 ### Non-Trivial Aspects: